HIV and Pregnancy

 All pregnant women should be offered HIV screening at booking visit (8-12 weeks).

-If patient not on ART → must be started by 24 weeks
+If the patient not on ART → should start ART as soon as possible (by 24 weeks the very latest)

 • CD4 count at baseline + each trimester + at delivery